 He is member of FEN, Tea Rockers Quintet and Impro Committee. and founder of the guerrilla label Sub Jam.

-Li Song is a London-based musician and software engineer.
+Li Song is a London-based musician and computer programmer.
 He performs improvised music with his computer and composes music using electronics and acoustic instruments.
 His collaborative project with Zhu Wenbo, No Performance, focuses on compositions using environment sounds, acoustic instruments, computer algorithms, and random sequence.
 He is also a member of computer network music ensemble and research group, [ _ _ _ ], focusing on algorithmic collaboration.
 Recent works include Two Snare Drums (Infant Tree 2022), [ _ _ _ ] (with Jia Liu and Shuoxin Tan, SUPERPANG 2022) and Text (with Zhu Wenbo, Zoomin' Night 2021).

 Billy Steiger was born in Howth on the 16th December, 1986.
 Now he plays the violin.